ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 difference, it at least verifies that the decision logic for praising and scolding makes sense, and I'm not totally off base.
 But to really do some interesting stuff, I'm going to need a lot more data...

-## A longitundinal study is underway
+## A longitudinal study is underway

-So far, I've developed a considerable framework for data acquisition and I'm very happy with the infastructure.
+So far, I've developed a considerable framework for data acquisition and I'm very happy with the infrastructure.
 Yet at this point there is almost no data to work with, so over the next few months, I plan to measure Maple's activity level and see how she progresses over time.
 Once I feel there are enough data, my plan is to analyze how she has (hopefully) improved, and whether or not verbal praising and/or scolding is effective.
 In the meantime I may begin working on crafting a DIY